 19. Natural Layered Lob

-Curly and natural-haired girl shouldn’t shy away from layers.
-Adding layers will help prevent your style from becoming too bottom heavy.
+A curly and natural-haired girl shouldn’t shy away from layers.
+Adding layers will help prevent your style from becoming too bottom-heavy.
 Plus, it’s a nice way to enhance your texture throughout your entire style.

 20. Rachel Layered Haircut

 Want to look like you stepped out of your favorite ’90s sitcom?
 Ask your stylist for the Rachel haircut.
 This classic take on the look is perfect if your want a shoulder-length style that’s full of movement.

 Want to get the most out of your layered haircut?
 Check out our tips below!

 Trims are an essential part of hair maintenance.
 The primary reason is to ensure that gnarly split ends don’t come creeping into your tresses.
 With layered haircuts, you have to be particularly diligent with trimming, especially if you have layers that frame your face.
 In general, the more you wait, the more your haircut can get messy and lose definition and depth.
 Pro tip: A general rule of thumb is to trim every six weeks.

 2. Change up your color.